Construction Projects

 Project Description

-The Intersection Improvements at Cambie Road and No. 5 Road are part of the City's continued efforts to enhance its pedestrian/cyclist infrastructure to manage safe and efficient movement.
-This project will provide dedicated left-turn lanes on all four legs of the intersection.
-A 3.1 m wide paved multi-use pathway will be constructed along the north side of Cambie Road at the intersection to enhance safety of road users.
+The intersection improvements at Cambie Road and No. 4 Road are part of the City’s continued efforts to enhance the safe and efficient movement of vehicles and pedestrians.
+This project will provide dedicated left-turn bays and left-turn signals in all four directions of the intersection and upgraded crosswalk painting and signage to increase road user safety.

 Location